wp-plugins/responsive-vector-maps/readme.txt

 5. The result... finally!
 We see a widget sidebar and a content map ( Notice we used two different shortcode/ID for Italy map )

 == Changelog ==

+= 2.1 =
+* Release on November 2014
+* Fixed issue display weird link on blank field in region section

 = 2.0 =
 * Release on November 2014